Step-by-Step Unmasking for Parameter-Efficient Fine-tuning of Large Language Models: Analysis

-\textbf{Can we sparsify tensor parameters using \sparseft ?} A relevant research objective with selective PEFT techniques is to study their ability to sparsify tensor parameters.
-Significant masking memory can be optimized if a selective method unmasks scalar parameters from a few selective tensor parameters.
-For a model with $M$ number of tensor parameters $\{P^i\}_{i=1}^{M}$ fine-tuned with $T$ steps, we define `tensor sparsity' as the number of parameters $P^j$ such that $\nexists \theta^k \in P^j \cap \Lambda_T$.
-Figure~\ref{fig:sparsity_analysis} highlights the tensor sparsity for \sparseft with increment-$\mathcal{S}$ and repeat-$\mathcal{S}$ selection at different training iterations.
-For all three tasks -- CoLA, MRPC and RTE, tensor sparsity remains close to one for \sparseft\ at the beginning.
+For a model with $M$ number of tensor parameters $\{P^i\}_{i=1}^{M}$ fine-tuned with $t$ steps, we define `tensor sparsity' as the number of parameters $P^i$ such that $P^i \cap \Lambda_t = \emptyset$.
+Figure~\ref{fig:sparsity_analysis} highlights the tensor sparsity for \sparseft with increment-S and repeat-S selection at different training iterations.
+For all the tasks, tensor sparsity remains close to one for \sparseft\ at the beginning.
 As the training continues, the tensor sparsity reduces as more scalar parameters are explored.
-However, the reduction in tensor sparsity stabilizes after a few training steps, indicating more exploration from the same tensor parameters.
-A similar behavior is also observed with repeat-$\mathcal{S}$ parameter selection.
-However, with this approach, the tensor sparsity remains critically low, as this selection method exceeds the budget and potentially fine-tunes the entire model.
+However, the reduction in tensor sparsity stabilizes after a few training steps, indicating more exploitation from the same tensor parameters.
+A similar behavior is also observed with repeat-S parameter selection.
+However, with this approach, the tensor sparsity remains much lower, as this selection method exceeds the budget and can potentially fine-tune the entire model.